In our previous blog we could see how to upgrade RDS MySQL version to latest version with zero downtime using AWS DMS.

 Select the Source DB Cluster, under the Connectivity & security section, you can find the endpoints of your DB Cluster.

-Copy the endpoint for the Writer instance and note it in somewhere else.
+Copy the endpoint for the Writer instance and note it somewhere else.

 This Instance is should be in the same VPC as this DB cluster.